Tutorials

 Webflow bandwidth limit reduction pricing changes

-Sites on Basic or CMS plans are automatically upgraded to the next Businss plan tier if they exceed limits twice, which can result in unexpected charges.
+Sites on the Basic plan are automatically upgraded if they exceed limits repeatedly, which can result in unexpected charges.

 These changes have forced many Webflow users to pay closer attention to their bandwidth consumption and implement optimization strategies to stay within their plan limits.